-Deanne Mace is now a proud home owner thanks to the Down Payment Assistance Programs
+Deanne Mace is now a proud home owner!
+She got $25,793 from the Down Payment Assistance Programs

 She is one of our success stories who was able to use one of the Down Payment Assistance programs our system recommended.
 She was able to buy her first home with just under $2,200 out-of-pocket.
 She originally reached out to me asking about the government programs available to help her get into a home because, as with most people, saving has proven difficult given the economy and size of her family.

 Deann is a single mom, working hard, just doing her best to support her mother, daughter and grandchildren.
 With rents continuing to go up, she wasn’t sure she could continue to be able to afford all the rent hikes.